What is a Ticketing System and How Does It Work?

 Ticketing systems are now widely used in companies and this thanks to the recognized importance of their integration into the corporate IT infrastructure.

 A Ticketing System is a tool that can revolutionize the way you handle customer inquiries and significantly improve the quality of support.
-With a Ticketing software it is possible to monitor customer requests (tickets), in a structured way by assigning the ticket to the operator who will take charge of the request and establish its processing priority.
-The implementation of this tool is not limited only to the management of assistance requests from customers but can also be implemented for the management of internal employee requests, for example support on PC malfunctions, printers, software, etc …
+With a Ticketing software it is possible to monitor customer requests (tickets) in a structured way by assigning the ticket to the operator who will take charge of the request and establish its processing priority.
+The implementation of this tool goes beyond customer requests.
+It can be used for the management of internal employee requests, i.e. support on PC malfunctions, printers, software, requests for leave in adminstrave use etc.

 Difference between Ticketing System and Help Desk System